This tangy and strongly flavored Punjabi style green chutney is made with onion, radish, tomato, mint leaves and coriander leaves.

 - 1 or 2 tablespoon of water to grind the chutney

 - Rinse and chop the mint and coriander leaves.

 - Peel and rinse the onion.
 Chop roughly.

 - Rinse and peel the radish.
 Chop the radish.

 - Add these veggies, ginger, garlic in a chutney grinder or small blender.

 - Also add all pomegranate seeds, salt, green chilies.

 - Add 1 or 2 tbsp water and grind the ingredients till smooth.

-- Serve the green chutney as a side dish with indian starters or snacks.
+- Remove the chutney in a bowl and serve as a side dish with Indian starters or snacks.

-- The green chutney stays good in the fridge for 3-4 days.
+- This chutney stays good in the fridge for 3-4 days.